This manual is for Eclector version 0.12.0.

 cl:type-error-datum

-and cl:type-error-expected-type
+cl:type-error-expected-type

 respectively.